 They might be tapping into some primal instincts

-Some suggest that dinosaurs – and garbage trucks – might trigger a biological bias in little humans, something that stems back to our days as hunters and gatherers.
-They think we might be primed to be interested in these “big game” creatures because they might be FOOD or they might EAT US!
-It pays to pay attention, whichever it is.
+Some researchers suggest that dinosaurs – and garbage trucks – might trigger a biological bias in little humans, something that stems back to our days as hunters and gatherers.
+They think we might be primed to be interested in these “big game” creatures because they might be food or they might eat us!
+So, it pays to pay attention because the stakes are high.

 They simply love learning

 While, for some kids, a dinosaur obsession might show a deep and pure love of dinosaurs, other children are Dino-freaks because they have a love of learning.
-The notion that there’s a wealth of information to discover is very, very exciting and they need to know more – and categorise/memorise – at all costs!
+The notion that there’s a wealth of information to discover is very, very exciting and they need to know more – and categorise and memorise – at all costs!